brainfoolong/php-ascon/README.md

 [![Tests](https://github.com/brainfoolong/php-ascon/actions/workflows/tests.yml/badge.svg)](https://github.com/brainfoolong/php-ascon/actions/workflows/tests.yml)

 This is a PHP 8+ implementation of Ascon v1.2, an authenticated cipher and hash function.
 It allows to encrypt and decrypt any kind of message.
-At kind be somewhat seen as the successor to AES encryption.
+Includes the authenticated encryption and hash function variants as specified in [NIST SP 800-232 (initial public draft)](https://csrc.nist.gov/pubs/sp/800/232/ipd).
 Heavily inspired by the python implementation of Ascon by https://github.com/meichlseder/pyascon

-> Notice: This library does contain the version 1.2 of Ascon. v1.2 was a draft version and there are already newer versions of ascon.
-See https://github.com/ascon/ascon-c - I don't have time to upgrade this library to the new version.
+> Notice: This library does contain the version 1.3 of Ascon. v1.2 was a draft version and there are already newer versions of ascon.
+See https://github.com/ascon/ascon-c .
+Version 1.2 is not compatible with 1.3

 ## About Ascon